facelessuser/coloraide/docs/src/markdown/color.md

         ```

     2. Sometimes, round tripping can be compromised for practical reasons.
 This does not mean round tripping breaks, but
        the high degree of accuracy can drop some.
-A common case where this happens is with Lch-like color models: Lch,
+A common case where this happens is with LCh-like color models: LCh,
-       Oklch, JzCzhz, etc.
+       OkLCh, JzCzhz, etc.

-        By definition, a color within an Lch-like color model is determined to be achromatic when chroma is `#!py3 0`.
+        By definition, a color within an LCh-like color model is determined to be achromatic when chroma is `#!py3 0`.
         These color models usually calculate chroma by taking a Lab-like color space's `a` and `b` components (or some
         equivalent) and calculating the chroma with `#!py3 chroma = math.sqrt(a ** 2 + b ** 2)`.
 This requires both `a`
         and `b` to be exactly `#!py3 0` or chroma will not be `#!py3 0`.
 Many of these Lab-like color spaces do not